caloon/UnsupportedOSVersionAlert/README.md

 # UnsupportedOSVersionAlert

-This source codes alerts your users if they use your app with an unsupported version of iOS (e.g. iOS 10 beta).
+This source codes alerts your users if they use your app with an unsupported version of iOS (e.g. iOS 10.0 beta).
 The alert looks like this:
 // tbd - screenshot

+The AlertController shows only ONCE for each system version (e.g. only once for iOS 10.0 beta).
+If you would like to remind the user each time he launches the app with an unsupported version, set the onlyShowOnce property in UnsupportedOSVersionAlert.swift to *false*.

 ## Implementation
 - Drag the UnsupportedOSVersionAlert.swift file into your project